whosgonna/Zabbix-Tiny.pm/README.md

     The constructor requires server, user, and password.
 It will create the Zabbix::Tiny object, and log in to the server all at once.
 The `ssl_opts` argument can be set to set the LWP::UserAgent ssl\_opts attribute when connecting to https with a self-signed or otherwise un-trusted certificate (see note about untrusted certificates below).

+- my $hosts = $zabbix->do('zabbix.method', ... );

+        my $hosts = $zabbix->do('zabbix.method', {%params});
+        my $hosts = $zabbix->do('zabbix.method', [@params]);
-- my $hosts = $zabbix->do('zabbix.method', %params);
+        my $hosts = $zabbix->do('zabbix.method', %params); ## Depricated

     This will execute any defined Zabbix method, with the corresponding params.
 Refer to the Zabbix manual for a list of available methods.
 If the Zabbix method is of a \*.get flavor, the return is an arrayref data structure containing the response from the Zabbix server.
+Starting with v1.05, it is preferred to pass parameters as a hashref or an arrayref, since a few Zabbix API methods take an array, rather than a hash of parameters.
+Support for params as a hash are still supported for backwards compatibility.

 ## DEBUGGING METHODS